lewisjared/celery/docs/configuration.rst

         $ pip install pycouchdb

-This backend can be configured via the :setting:`CELERY_RESULT_BACKEND` set to a couchdb URL::
+This backend can be configured via the :setting:`result_backend` set to a couchdb URL::

-    CELERY_RESULT_BACKEND = 'couchdb://username:password@host:port/container'
+    result_backend = 'couchdb://username:password@host:port/container'

 The URL is formed out of the following parts: